jundalisay/sp/content/en/material/fallacies/tesla-einstein.md

 Tesla is very correct in bashing Einstein who used the garb of mathematics to perpetuate his scam.

-This strengthens our assertion that Physics has become a religion that uses the elitist language of mathematics.
+This strengthens our assertion that Physics has become a religion that uses the elitist language of mathematics to worship the limitation and safety created by matter.
 This is similar to how:

 - The Catholic Church hid its dogmas under the elitist language of Latin
 - The Hindus hid behind the elitist language of Sanskrit